Skip to content

 Constructions Piraino Listed by thegentlemen Ransomware Group

 On June 15, 2026, French custom home builder Constructions Piraino appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which specializes in designing and building individual homes in the Nord, Pas-de-Calais, and broader Hauts-de-France region, had internal files exfiltrated during a ransomware attack.
+The company, which specializes in designing and building individual homes in the Nord, Pas-de-Calais, and broader Hauts-de-France region, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates that internal files were taken.
 The listing appeared on the group’s leak site hosted via ransomware.live.
 No confirmed total number of individuals affected has been released, and the precise volume or specific categories of personal data remain unclear from available public information.
 The company’s online profile lists it as a premier builder serving residential clients in northern France.